spreaker/fastlane-framer-plugin/README.md

 ## About framer

-Create images combining app screenshots to templates to make nice pictures to upload in App Store.
+Create images combining app screenshots to templates to make nice pictures to upload in App Store or Google Play.

 ![Flow](assets/example-flow.png)